Davidutro/MakerDAOSaiContractAudit/audit/README.md

 #### Issues

 * **LOW IMPORTANCE** There is a possibility for the total supply to be larger than the sum of all token balance when the `selfdestruct` opcode is used to transfer ETH to this token contract, and this amount cannot be recovered from this token contract
-* **LOW IMPORTANCE** There is no ability to transfer out any other ERC20 tokens accidentally sent to this token contract

 <br />